tristanpoland/tristanpoland.github.io/posts/The-Ruby-Monolith-Mindset.md

 | ruby | 856ms | 5.9ms | 36.4MB | 813ms | 20ms | ruby 3.3.0 |
 | ruby | 910ms | 25ms | 437.3MB | - | - | - |

+**_Note:_** while Ruby at first glance has lower memory usage this is because the chart measures peak usage as opposed to time normalized usage.
+JS is executing the instructions faster and therefore will use more memory during runtime at once.

-> We sourced all of our stats for this example from: https://programming-language-benchmarks.vercel.app/ruby-vs-javascript where you can find all the source code for these tests and many more on GitHub.
+**_Source_** We sourced all of our stats for this example from: https://programming-language-benchmarks.vercel.app/ruby-vs-javascript where you can find all the source code for these tests and many more on GitHub.

 These performance metrics demonstrate that JavaScript consistently outperforms Ruby by a factor of nearly 3x across nearly all of the various computational tasks provided in the tests on their site.
 The gap isn't marginal – it's substantial enough to impact both user experience and infrastructure costs.
 These performance differences become particularly pronounced at scale, where even small efficiency gaps can translate into significant operational costs.